Icon-Newsletter-smaller

 • Interest rate: 3%

-Just take note that you’d have to pay a higher annual fee compared to those of others on this list of credit cards for low-income earners, but that amount could easily get dwarfed by the different travel perks you can enjoy.
+Just take note that you’d have to pay a higher annual fee compared to others on this list of credit cards for low-income earners, but that amount could easily get dwarfed by the different travel perks you can enjoy.

 • Annual fee: Free for life